We read in Scripture about God’s love:

 Jesus said to Peter, “…when you grow old, you will stretch out your hands, and someone else will dress you and lead you where you do not want to go” (John 21:18b).
 Isn’t that the truth?!
 I had surgery in 2016 and walked the hospital halls with my gown not quite covering my rear end.
 As I did so, I thought of those words of Jesus to Saint Peter.
 There are, indeed, indignities in aging.
 May we embrace them graciously.

 As we get older, we have more available time.
-That’s good, because we need it—for Doctors’ offices!
-We get expert at saying our birth date in record time.
+That’s good, because we need it—for doctors’ offices!
+We become experts at saying our birth date in record time.
 We become regulars where we never wanted to go.
 But there’s an opportunity there—pray for all the folks there in the waiting room with you.
 Ask God to bless and protect them.
 Target your prayer just for them.

 There’s a cute saying that has it as “Sometimes I sits and thinks and sometimes I just sits.”
 Not a bad idea.
 A great form of prayer is just to become quiet, turn off the radio and T.V., and just sit in God’s presence.
 Be aware He’s loving you right then and there.
 And just sit with Him.

 Saint Augustine famously said, “Late have I loved You, O beauty ever ancient ever new.”
-And that applies to many of us.
+That applies to many of us.
 Even the great Saint Teresa of Ávila was a very mediocre nun for many years before she became serious about her faith.
 But the great news is, it’s never too late.
 While there’s life, there’s hope.
-Now is always a good time to begin loving and following God with our whole heart and soul.
+“Now” is always a good time to begin loving and following God with our whole heart and soul.